- Posted by JC Parets on August 21st, 2014 at 11:27 am

 We take this bearish sentiment and prefer to generally take the other side of the pessimism.
 Now, we also like to see what the smart money is doing.
 Are the commercial hedgers hedging?
 Or are they bullish on the Cotton market?
 This chart tells us that the smart money isn’t hedging at all and expecting Cotton to go up in price:

 This is how very powerful moves are born.
 When you have a combination of extreme bearish sentiment, the smart money isn’t hedging, and we have a potential failed breakdown?
 I can’t ignore that.

 Now from a price perspective, the only thing that pays us, we don’t exactly have the cleanest trade.
 Do we own Cotton above the absolute lows from 2010 and 2012 as we can see in the first chart above?
 Do we own it above the weekly closing lows from that support?

 This is actually a great example of the massive difference between being an analyst and actually putting money to work.
 The analysis here is simple: support is there and the sentiment is screaming at us.
 But as far as execution goes, this isn’t an easy one.

 I’m going to be patient and let things set up in my favor.
 Right now it’s just not there.
 But I thought it would add some value to point out what’s currently happening in this market.
 It’s really interesting isn’t it?

-REGISTER HERE for more information on how to access our bond and interest rates charts annotated with commentary on a weekly basis.
+REGISTER HERE for more information on how to access updates on the Cotton market and other commodities with commentary and annotations on a weekly basis.

 Full Disclosure: Nothing on this site should ever be considered to be advice, research or an invitation to buy or sell any securities, please see my Terms & Conditions page for a full disclaimer.